+RTDX_CreateInputChannel(ichan);

+Parameters ichan

-Syntax RTDX_CreateInputChannel(ichan); Parameters ichan / Label for the input channel / Return Value none Reentrant no Description This macro declares and initializes to 0, the RTDX data channel for input. declared as global objects.
-A data channel can or output, but not both.
-The contents of an input are unknown to the user.
-A channel can be in one initialized as disabled. of two states: enabled or disabled.
-Channels are d or disabled via a User Interface function.
-They disabled remotely from Code Composer or its Constraints and Calling Context RTDX_CreateInputC Channel cannot be called by an HWI function.
-See Also RTDX_CreateOutputCh annel
+/ Label for the input channel /

+This macro declares and initializes to 0, the RTDX data channel for input.

+Data channels must be declared as global objects.
+A data channel can be used either for input or output, but not both.
+The contents of an input or output data channel are unknown to the user.

+A channel can be in one of two states: enabled or disabled.
+Channels are initialized as disabled.

+Channels can be enabled or disabled via a User Interface function.
+They can also be enabled or disabled remotely from Code Composer or its COM interface.

+• RTDX_CreateInputChannel cannot be called by an HWI function.

+RTDX_CreateOutputChannel